Walkers find woman’s body on Donegal beach

 Gardaí have confirmed the body of a woman has been washed up on Leenan Beach in Clonmany, Co Donegal.

-A postmortem on the remains was carried out today at Letterkenny University Hospital by State Pathologist Margaret Bolster.
+A postmortem on the remains was carried out today at Letterkenny University Hospital by Assistant State Pathologist Dr Margaret Bolster.

 DNA tests will now be carried out on the remains in a bid to make a positive identification on the body.